emily-elizabeth/UserNotification_OXT/README.md

 ### 2. Check authorization status

 Use `CheckNotificationAuthorizationStatus` to query the current authorization status without showing a permission dialog.
-The result is returned asynchronously as a `notificationAuthorizationStatus` message sent to the current stack.
+The result is delivered asynchronously as a `notificationAuthorizationStatus` message posted to the script object that called this command.
+Repeated calls while a request is already in flight are safely ignored until the callback fires.

 ```livecode
 on mouseUp